 The Eötvös Loránd Research Network (ELKH) Secretariat is an independent public budgetary institution.
-It was established by the Hungarian Parliament on August 1, 2019 with the aim to manage and operate the publicly funded independent research institute network in Hungary, which constitutes a central pillar of the country’s scientific domain.
-ELKH is led by a 13-member independent Governing Body whose President and most members are academicians.
+It was established by the Hungarian Parliament on August 1, 2019 with the aim to manage and operate the publicly funded independent research network in Hungary, which constitutes a central pillar of the country’s scientific domain.
+ELKH is led by a 13-member independent Governing Board whose President and most members are academicians.

 ELKH was named after Loránd Eötvös, the preeminent Hungarian researcher and scientist who through his diverse scientific work and leadership exemplifies the interconnectedness of the humanities and natural sciences, of research and innovation.
-ELKH builds on the rich legacy of Eötvös in articulating the multi-faceted character of the collective wealth of knowledge accumulated in the research institute network over more than a century, focusing on the creation, preservation and revitalization of traditions of scientific research, innovation and endeavor in Hungary, with the aim of contributing to Hungary’s long-term success.
+ELKH builds on the rich legacy of Eötvös in articulating the multi-faceted character of the collective wealth of knowledge accumulated in the research network over more than a century, focusing on the creation, preservation and revitalization of traditions of scientific research, innovation and endeavor in Hungary, with the aim of contributing to Hungary’s long-term success.